MicrosoftEdge/MSEdgeExplainers/CacheAPIResponseMetadata/explainer.md

 1. Are there any additional vectors for fingerprinting or other abuse we haven’t considered?
 2. Is subclassing `Response` the best approach?
+3. Would developers be interested in getting information about how many times or when a resource was accessed in addition to the last time it was [used in a response](#observing-responses)?